svermeulen/vim-macrobatics/README.md

 # Macrobatics.vim

 Macrobatics is a plugin for vim/neovim with the goal of making macros easier to use.

-It adds the following functionality to Vim's built-in support for macros:
+# Features

-* A history of macros, which can be navigated to play previously recorded ones.
+* Provides a history of macros, which can be navigated to play previously recorded ones.
-* Repeatability.
-Vim's repeat operator `.` can be used to play the most recently recorded/played macro.
+* Makes macros repeatable with the `.` operator.
-* Edit existing macros by appending or prepending content to it.
+* Supports editting existing macros by appending or prepending content to it.
-* Nested macros (create macros that play other macros).
+* Supports nested macros (create macros that play other macros).
+* Written in pure vim-script

 # Installation